nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The format is as follows:
 - `todo task/{Task_Description}`

-Given below is an example scenario and how the delete function woks at each step.

 Step 1.
 The user executes `todo task/organise pantry` command to add the task in Pied Piper.
 The command is read by `LogicManager`, which parses the user's input into a `commandText`.

 Step 2. `LogicManager` then calls `parseCommand` on the commandText in `AddressBookParser`.